open-contracting/infrastructure/docs/cost/index.md

 Specifically:

-* Details of a individuals involved at the project or contract level can be included in the ``parties`` array with a suitable role.
+* Details of individuals involved at the project or contract level can be included in the ``parties`` array with a suitable role.
 Role is an open codelist.
-As individuals will not have an 'organization identifier' a locally defined identifier may be used instead.
+Since individuals will not have an 'organization identifier' a locally defined identifier may be used instead.

 * Plans, reports and assessments may be included in the project or contracting process level `documents` blocks, or may be published within individual OCDS releases.